 This was the only film to not receive a GBT review due to it being released before our inception.
 It seems, though, that this film slipped under a lot of radars until its nomination got announced, except maybe if you lived in the south, as this movie’s plot and characterization is standardized as all hell.
 Jeff Bridges plays another curmudgeon cowboy character in a very derivative heist narrative about the crooks being a step ahead of the law.
 The sheriff (Jeff Bridges), in his pursuit of the criminal duo, finds that he admires their clever tactics for avoiding detection and even identifies with their motivation for robbery.
 The anti-capitalist and patriarchal themes are boiled down to very simple “banks are bad” and “being a breadwinner is good,” but I commend the film for three things: it shows that violent crimes by white criminals are more prevalent than those by immigrant criminals, it asserts that banks are evil, and makes it clear that the loose gun control and open carry laws are only ever necessary in the fucking movies.

 #6- La La Land

 This movie will go down as one of the most overrated movies of all time.
 Even though I did see this while succumbing to a violent stomach ache, I could still tell I didn’t like this movie as much as others.
 It’s certainly an impressive film with regards to its technicals, but the story itself just didn’t do anything for me.
 I didn’t think Stone and Gosling’s singing and dancing were that bad, but if you’re going to do an homage movie you gotta give me a little something more than just a copy of what you’re trying to homage.
-Also, that jazz plotline is problematic and totally misses the mark of what it’s trying to accomplish.
-This probably should be re-evaluated on account of a disingenuous first watch, but maybe it’s saying something that I don’t want to watch it again.
+Also, that jazz plotline totally misses the mark of what it’s trying to accomplish.
+This probably should be re-evaluated on account of a disingenuous first watch, but maybe it’s saying something that I don’t care to watch it again.